During what hours can I pick up a report from the Records Department?

 How long is the training?

-Upon employment with the City of Columbia Police Department, the new recruit will be required to participate and successfully meet the requirements and standards affixed to each Training Program.
+Upon employment with the City of Columbia Police Department, the police officer candidate will be required to participate and successfully meet the requirements and standards affixed to each Training Program.
 Areas of training include, but are not limited to:

-Columbia Police Department Basic Candidate School (Nine Weeks) the South Carolina Criminal Justice Academy's Basic Law Enforcement School (Nine Weeks) and the Columbia Police Department Field Training Program (Forty-
+Columbia Police Department Basic Candidate School (Twelve Weeks) the South Carolina Criminal Justice Academy's Basic Law Enforcement School (Twelve Weeks) and the Columbia Police Department Field Training Program (Forty-

 Yes.
 Contact a Recruiter at (803) 545-

 This time frame will vary.
-New hires will be initially assigned to the Training Division and will be required to attend the Columbia Police Department’s six-
+New hires will be initially assigned to the Training Division and will be required to attend the Columbia Police Department’s twleve-

 How long does it take to complete the South Carolina Criminal Justice Academy?

-The South Carolina Criminal Justice Academy lasts nine weeks, and covers legal and procedural matters, as well as firearms and driver training/testing.
+The South Carolina Criminal Justice Academy lasts twelve weeks, and covers legal and procedural matters, as well as firearms and driver training/testing.